From Simulation to Strategy: Automating Personalized Interaction Planning for Conversational Agents: Experimental Setup

 To construct the persona dataset, we adopt a partial random sampling strategy: one attribute (e.g., gender) is fixed, while the remaining three attributes (age, occupation, and personality) are randomly sampled.
 For example, if gender is fixed, the corresponding age group, occupation, and MBTI personality type are randomly assigned to each simulated user.

 For each fixed attribute condition, we generate 20 unique user personas.
 Persona generation is guided through structured prompting of LLaMA-3.1-8B-Instruct~\cite{llama3}, enabling coherent and diverse persona instantiation aligned with the specified constraints.
-The full prompt and an example of a generated user profile is presented in Appendix~\ref{sec:persona_generation}.